JayWangMJ/IntraNet-Website/README.md

 #### Steps to create/update a publication
 1. Each publication corresponds to a folder under `/content/publication`.
 2. Create a new folder or find the folder under `/content/publication`, remember to name the folder in a way that is easy to recognize.
 3. Under `/content/publication/your publication folder`, create a `index.md` file which includes basic info, abstract of the publication.
 Different examples are given, including sample `conference-paper`, sample `journal-article`, and sample `preprint`.
-Read the comments in the code and you will figure out what to do.
+Read the comments in the code and you will figure out what to do. `Note`: under `authors` field, you should use the name of your profile file under `/content/authors` to let hugo create links between you and your publication.
 4. [Optional] Upload feature picture named `featured`.
 Provide bib citations in `cite.bib`.
 Other features commented out in `index.md`.
+5. See [official document](https://bootstrap.hugoblox.com/content/publications/) for advanced features.

-### Update relevant works
+### Update teaching

 `TODO`